google/digitalbuildings/tools/README.md

 Various tools have been developed to support the use of the Digital Buildings Ontology and Building Configuration files.

-The tools are:
+The tools and their functions are summarized below:
   * [ABEL](./abel/README.md) generates from/to Google spreadsheet/[Building Configuration](../ontology/docs/building_config.md).
   * [Explorer](./explorer/README.md) allows users to explorer the ontology types and their associated fields.
-  * [Instance Validator](./validators/instance_validator/README.md) which allows to validate the yaml ontology upon a change or an extension.
+  * [Instance Validator](./validators/instance_validator/README.md) allows users to validate a concrete ontology application (i.e., a building configuration file).
-    * A sub function of the Instance Validator is to also [validate telemetry messages](./validators/instance_validator/README.md#telemetry-validation) corresponding to entity blocks in a building configuration file.
+    * A sub-function of the Instance Validator is to also [validate telemetry messages](./validators/instance_validator/README.md#telemetry-validation) corresponding to entity blocks in a building configuration file.
-  * [Ontology Validator](./validators/ontology_validator/README.md) which allows to validate the yaml ontology upon a change or an extension.
+  * [Ontology Validator](./validators/ontology_validator/README.md) which allows to validate the YAML ontology upon a change or an extension.

 ## Digital Buildings Toolkit